BusisiwePieterson/ansible-config-mgt/README.md

 - We configure a new project `ansible-config` and configure a Post-build job to save all `(**)` files.

-- Configure a webhook in GitHub and set the webhook to trigger our `ansible-config` build.
+- Configure a Webhook in GitHub and set the Webhook to trigger our `ansible-config` build.

 ![image](images/Screenshot_4.png)